Software

 Several Linux distros were tried but the one that gave the best results was Ubuntu 64 bit.
 The Nvidia dual monitor graphics card is a relatively new design and finally bespoke Linux drivers did appear.

-Windows 11 will run on this PC but requires a BIOS security facility to be activated.
+Windows 11 will run on this PC as it stands but requires a BIOS security facility to be activated.
 However it is not clear how many of my legacy applications will run on Windows 11.

 2. Windows Programs: I write only a small amount of Windows and PIC software these days and will post programmes as they become sufficiently complete to be useable - they will be updated as time allows.